disanda/Deep-GAN-Encoders/readme.md

 >This is the official code release for "Diverse Similarity Encoder for Deep GAN Inversion".

->The code contains a set of encoders that match pre-trained GANs (PGGAN, StyleGANv1, StyleGANv2, BigGAN).
+>The code contains a set of encoders that match pre-trained GANs (PGGAN, StyleGAN1, StyleGAN2, BigGAN).
+BTW, DSE can match other GANs in the same way.

 ##  Usage